core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 and the DoC server.
 The establishment and maintenance of the OSCORE Security Context is out of the scope of this document.

-If cache retrieval of OSCORE responses is desired, it can be achieved, for instance, by using the method defined in {{-cachable-oscore}}.
-This has, however, implications on message sizes and security properties, which are compiled in that document.
+{{-cachable-oscore}} describes a method to allow cache retrieval of OSCORE responses and discusses the corresponding implications on message sizes and security properties.

 Mapping DoC to DoH
 ------------------